-a and -r has been extended,

 http://www.math.utah.edu/~beebe/software/ndiff

-but I did not completely like the way it works and so numdiff
+But I did not completely like the way it works and so numdiff

-different from the viewpoint of the source code: numdiff has been
+different from the viewpoint of the source code: numdiff

 entirely written from scratch with addition of source code